sanlega/GNL/README.md

 The returned line includes the newline character, if one was found.

+## Testing with Main.c 🧪💻

+Included in this project is a `main.c` file, which is used to test the performance of the `get_next_line` function.
+It measures the number of CPU cycles used and the total execution time, often referred to as "wall time".
+It can be used to test with any text file you have.

+### Usage ⌨️

+Run the program with a single argument which is the path to the text file you want to read:

 Note: In C, you have to manually free any memory that you allocated when you're done with it.
 In this code, the responsibility of freeing the returned line falls on whoever calls `get_next_line`.

 Enjoy! 😄